wanglihe/3gpp-amrnb/src/readme.txt

 This readme.txt shortly explains the compilation and use of the AMR floating point C-code.
 The package contains C-source files for the AMR floating-point speech encoder and optimized fixed-point speech decoder.
-The optimized fixed-point speech decoder is bit-exact with the existing ETSI fixed-point speech decoder version 7.4.0.
+The optimized fixed-point speech decoder is bit-exact with 3GPP TS 26.073 fixed-point speech decoder version 4.0.0.

 COMPILING THE SOFTWARE
 ======================
-If you want to compile a package with an output compatible with the existing ETSI AMR fixed-point C-code and its file format, define "ETSI" during compiling (in the compiler's command line).
-Hence the output of the encoder and the input of the decoder will use the ETSI "word"- format (one bit per word) used by the official ETSI fixed-point codec (V.7.4.0).
+If you want to compile a package with an output compatible with the existing 3GPP AMR fixed-point C-code and its file format, define "ETSI" during compiling (in the compiler's command line).
+Hence the output of the encoder and the input of the decoder will use the ETSI "word"- format (one bit per word) used by the official 3GPP AMR fixed-point codec (V.4.0.0).

 If you do not define "ETSI" the codec will use packed 8-bit octets and the file format is in line with the AMR IF2 format of the 3GPP specification